opencivicdata/docs.opencivicdata.org/api/index.rst

     especially for mobile applications.

-    By default, search responses return a somewhat minimal representation of each object, that subset can be shrunk or expanded via fields.
+    By default, search responses return a somewhat minimal representation of each object, that subset can be shrunk or expanded via ``fields``.
 Similarly, an object lookup response returns the complete object, but if only a subset is needed ``fields`` can be used to scale down the response size.